chrissimpkins/codeface/fonts/proggy-small/README.md

-displayed at 16pt without antialiasing
+displayed at font size 12 without antialiasing in Sublime Text